Transcutaneous Pacing Review

 The following interventions should be implemented by the nurse when managing TCP [1][3][4][5][7][11]:

-• Whenever possible, inform the patient and/ or family of the situation, treatment plan, and give informed consent
+- Whenever possible, inform the patient and/ or family of the situation and treatment plan and give informed consent

-• Consent should be explained by the physician of record – explaining the risks, benefits, & alternatives
+- The physician of record should explain consent – explaining the risks, benefits, & alternatives

-• Obtain education and training on all aspects of TCP, including cardiac rhythms prior to application, as well as knowledge of how to monitor the rhythms induced by TCP
+- Obtain education and training on all aspects of TCP, including cardiac rhythms, before application, as well as how to monitor the rhythms induced by TCP.

-• Be aware of the types of medications that may be utilized during TCP and be able to administer and monitor appropriately
+- Be aware of the types of medications that may be utilized during TCP and be able to administer and monitor them appropriately.

-• Medications are usually physician driven or facility specific based on facility formulary
+- Medications are usually physician-driven or facility-specific based on the facility formulary.

-• Periodically check for patient’s intrinsic / underlying rhythm
+- Periodically check for the patient’s intrinsic/underlying rhythm

-• Know how to properly operate the device.
+- Know how to operate the device properly.
 Proper operation of the device, together with correct electrode placement, is critical for obtaining optimal results.
 Every operator must be thoroughly familiar with these operating instructions.

 Ask yourself...

-1. What are at least three considerations that are the responsibilities of the Nurse about to use TCP therapy on a patient?
+- What are at least three considerations that are the responsibilities of the nurse regarding the use of TCP therapy on a patient?

-2. Is it imperative that the nurse have training and / or certification on basic cardiac rhythms and arrhythmias?
+- Does the nurse need training and/or certification in basic cardiac rhythms and arrhythmias?

-3. If you give your patient a narcotic while on TCP, do you know the reversal agent to have on stand-by if needed?
+- If you give your patient a narcotic while on TCP, do you know the reversal agent to have on standby if needed?

-4. If you used a sedative, e.g. versed, do you know what reversal agent to have on stand-by if needed?
+- If you used a sedative, e.g., versed, do you know what reversal agent to have on standby if needed?

 Trouble Shooting (Complications)